zupzup/blog/ml-in-go-logreg/post.md

-Machine Learning is getting and has been getting lots of attention during the last few years.
+Machine Learning is getting and has been getting lots of attention over the last couple of years.
 I spent some time on ML topics when I wrote my thesis and also on- and off after graduating.
-I find the whole field of Machine Learning and its many possibilities quite fascinating.

 However, getting from being interested and fascinated to actual working code, which solves some kind of problem, can be quite daunting.
 How much previous knowledge does one need to get started?
 Do you need to fully grasp all those formulas and models?
 How should I preprocess my data?
 It's hard to reliably answer those questions, because it really depends on what one wants to achieve and how much energy and time one wants to exert in the process.

-In this post, I will try to just ignore most of these questions and instead show some code which aims to showcase how a very simple Machine Learning application could look like using Go.
+In this post, I will try to ignore most of these questions and instead show some code which aims to showcase how a very simple Machine Learning application could look like using Go.
 This post won't cover any kind of ground regarding the theoretical background of the Machine Learning technique which is used.
-If you are interested in learning more about Machine Learning (which I would definitely recommend), you'll find some resources I've found useful at the end of the post.
+If you are interested in learning more about Machine Learning (which I would definitely recommend), you should check out the online courses at [Coursera](https://www.coursera.org) on the topic.

 So, with all of that out of the way, it's time to get going.
 We will use **Logistic Regression** to create a very basic model which can help us with a **Classification Problem**.

 Ok, so first of all, a **Classification Problem** is simply a problem in which we try to find out, based on existing observations (data), in which category a new observation will (most likely) fall.
-You can think for example, of a mole or birthmark where we want to find out whether it is malignant or benign.
-We could use images of moles we've seen in the past and where we know, whether they were malignant or benign (our observations), to train a model try to predict whether a new birthmark might be cancerous or not.
+You can think, for example, of a mole or birthmark which we want to classify as either malignant or benign.
+We could use images of moles we've seen in the past and where we know whether they were malignant or benign to train a model and try to predict whether a new birthmark might be cancerous or not.

 **Logistic Regression** is the algorithm we will use to create this model.
 [Here](https://en.wikipedia.org/wiki/Logistic_regression) is the wikipedia link and I'm sure there are many other very good resources on this widely used algorithm.
 Suffice to say, that it is an algorithm which is very well suited for classification problems.
 We will get into a few aspects of the algorithm later in the code example, because we need to provide some parameters for the algorithm to work properly, but for now it should be enough for us to know that this suits our problem and that the library we are going to use implements it correctly.